 Was Monsanto Portugal really used in House of the Dragon?

 Monsanto Portugal served as Dragonstone’s exterior for Season 1 only.
 Production used the castle ruins and the Boulder Route for scenes involving Rhaenyra and Daemon Targaryen.
 The Igreja de São Miguel inside the castle grounds is the most recognizable location from the show.
-However, production did not return for Season 2 — the mountain is only reachable by helicopter, and the logistics became too complex to repeat.
+Production did not return for Season 2 — the mountain is only reachable by helicopter, and the logistics became too complex to repeat.

 The dramatic winding stone bridge that defines Dragonstone in the series was filmed at Gaztelugatxe, a hermitage on a small islet off Spain’s Basque coast.
-Anyone building a Spain and Portugal itinerary around the filming locations can combine Monsanto with a Basque Country detour for the full picture.
+Anyone building a Spain and Portugal itinerary around filming locations can combine Monsanto with a Basque Country detour for the full picture.
 Penha Garcia Castle, 9 miles (15 km) east of Monsanto, was also used during Season 1 production, according to the Portugal Film Commission.

 No official plaques or guided film tours exist.
 The promotional banners in the village are weathered and often torn.
 This is a functioning medieval village where people actually live, and the residents are not uniformly enthusiastic about being treated as a backdrop.